-God is still speaking to His people.
-His communication with us is not simply a thing of the past, a relic of a bygone era.
+God is still speaking to his people.
+His communication with us is not a thing of the past, a relic of a bygone era.

 1. The belief that God is not speaking.

 Many Christians believe that God only spoke prior to the writing of Scripture.
-Many others, who believe that God occasionally still speaks assume that they are not spiritual enough to hear Him or that He does not have anything to say to them.
+Many others, who believe that God occasionally still speaks, assume that they are not spiritual enough to hear him, or that he doesn’t have anything to say to them.

 Yet, I find that God is regularly speaking.
-In fact, sometimes He is quite chatty and He has plenty to say to anyone who wants to take the time to actually listen.
+In fact, sometimes he is often quite chatty, and he has plenty to say to anyone who wants to take the time to listen.

-Scripture gives us no indication that God has stopped speaking to His people.
+Scripture gives us no reason to believe that God has stopped speaking to his people.
 In fact, it says the opposite.
-When Paul said to the Corinthians to eagerly pursue the gift of prophecy he was telling them that it is indeed possible to receive revelation from God that they could each share with the community (1 Corinthians 14:1).
+When Paul said to the Corinthians to eagerly pursue the gift of prophecy, he was telling them it is indeed possible to receive revelation from God that they could each share with the community (1 Corinthians 14:1).
 In other words, Paul told the entire Corinthian church—who were not known for their stellar spiritual maturity—that each of them could hear from God.

-Throughout the history of the Church there are countless stories of men and women of faith that have had incredible encounters with God.
-Such accounts are given to us to show what is possible.
+Throughout the history of the Church, there are countless stories of men and women of faith that have had incredible encounters with God.
+Those stories show us what is possible.